coffeeandc0d3/pseudo-border-color-margins/README.md

 # pseudo-border-color-margins
 Openbox config with gaps and additional gtk.css for colored borders

+*NOTE* You'll only have margins by implementing the keybindings.
+See top of the 'rc.xml' to find keybinding section.
+Of course these can be overriden to your liking :)

-Simple 'fake gaps' (really margins) for Openbox windows with colored border panels.
+Basically this is 'fake gaps' (really margins) for Openbox windows along with colored borders.
 Note the screenshot has the border-width at 3, but you can certainly make it thicker and prettier.
 To really take advantage of the 'faux' manual-tiling, you'll wanna use the keyboard shortcuts or modify to your liking.

 [Alt + Left or Right]: